wesley-trust/wesleytrust-com/_posts/2021-03-26-powershell-wrapped-graphapi-calls.md

 #### What does this do?
 - This allows you to specify the REST method and the Uri (uniform resource identifier), which executes against the Graph API
-- This also sets up the required parameters, such as the headers and provides the Access Token in the request
+- This also sets up the required parameters, such as the headers and provides the Access Token in the request (provided by a public function)
 - The private functions below provide the method to this query function, and the public functions provide the Uri (such as 'groups' for Azure AD groups)

 <details>